-1. Introduction on Private Equity
+1. Introduction on private equity

 It is no secret that private equity's fascination with the franchising business model has crossed international borders in a big way.
 Lawyers active in international franchising and international corporate transactions, as well as fund principals and franchisor executives, have made private equity a popular conference topic in recent years.
-However, previous IBA programs have not focused on private equity and international franchising from a particularly Asian and Latin American perspective.
-This paper seeks, among other things, to fill that gap.
+Equity Interest in Acquiring Your Network?"
+IFA 46th Annual Legal Symposium, May 6-7, 2013, Washington,